Life in a Year: Plot

-The two spend days together, and one day Daryn tries to surprise her by drives her to her mother's.
-He convinces her to talk with her, but when she does, her mother recognizes her but tells her to leave.
+The two spend days together, and one day, Daryn tries to surprise her by driving her to her mother Amanda's house.
+He convinces Isabelle to talk with her, but when she does, Amanda recognizes her but tells her to leave.
 Feeling rejected, Isabelle asks Daryn to drive away.
 While driving, an upset Isabelle starts yelling and shouting at Daryn, distracting him so he crashes into a bush near the beach.
-When Isabelle gets out, she goes unconscious.
+When Isabelle gets out, she becomes unconscious.
 Daryn calls for help, and manages to get Isabelle to the hospital.

-A few days after Isabelle is discharged, her mother comes to visit but soon leaves.
-Daryn's mother discovers that he is back in town and decides to see them.
-Isabelle suggests that Daryn take a break from taking care of her just for the day, as his mother is around.
+A few days after Isabelle is discharged, Amanda comes to visit to apologize and explains to Isabelle why she left.
+Isabelle thanks Daryn for the opportunity to say goodbye to her mother.
+Catherine discovers that Daryn is back in town and decides to see him.
+Isabelle suggests Daryn that he should take a break from taking care of her just for the day, as Catherine is around.
 Daryn uses the opportunity to record his second song.

-When Daryn gets back, he finds his mother panicking and Isabelle on the floor, unconscious and bleeding through her mouth.
-They get her to the hospital and there, they discover that Isabelle's cancer has spread and her organs are shutting down.
-The nurse concludes by saying that Isabelle's got only a few weeks left.
+When Daryn gets back, he finds Catherine panicking and Isabelle on the floor, unconscious and bleeding through her mouth.
+They get her to the hospital and discover that Isabelle's cancer has spread and her organs are shutting down.
+The nurse concludes by saying that Isabelle has only a few weeks left.

 Soon after Isabelle is discharged, she surprises Daryn with a wedding.
-They get married and consummate their love, Isabelle passes away a short time later.
-Daryn reconciles with his father and moves to New York City to pursue a career in music after graduating.
+They get married and consummate their love.
+Isabelle passes away a short time later.
+Daryn reconciles with Xavier and moves to New York City to pursue a career in music after graduating but not before Isabelle posthumously leaves him one more surprise.